allthingslinux/mod-handbook/README.md

 Our conversations are all about tech.
 We love to chat about distributions, troubleshooting, custom scripts, security setups, the coolest open-source tools, or whatever new thing the FOSS world has stirred up. **The key is quality.** We want our main chats to be places where people can pick up valuable knowledge or share meaningful experiences.
 So, while jokes, memes, or non-tech off-topic chatter can be fun, we like to keep them minimal in our main spaces.
 There are other channels for that.

 ### 1.3.2 Fast-Paced and Always Evolving
 We're not a stale, stuck-in-the-mud community.
 We're fast-paced and flexible, always open to trying new things.
 We experiment with new channels, content types, and ways to keep people participating, learning, and enjoying themselves.
 Trial and error are part of our DNA.
-Sometimes things work out, sometimes they don't—and that's okay!
+Sometimes things work out, sometimes they don't, and that's okay!
 We adjust as we go and aim to learn from each experiment.

 As a moderator, you'll notice that the community's needs and trends can change quickly.
 What might work one week could need a tweak the next.
 Being adaptable and open to the community's pulse will help us continue to grow and improve.

 # 2. The Importance of Moderation

 ## 2.1 The Role of a Moderator
 By moderating, you're not just enforcing rules—you're shaping a space where members can have meaningful, positive experiences.
 Effective moderation builds trust and encourages healthy interaction.

 ### 2.1.1 What You Are Here to Do
 - **Uphold standards**: set and enforce guidelines to ensure the community remains healthy and positive.